astertk/Night-Owl-Project-Repo-Aster/Milestone 2 (KilometerRock 2)/project_inception.md

     As far as we have discussed with our clients, users will be able to create 3 or so of each component to create the campaign for free.
 For example, the user can create 3 characters, 3 maps, 3 backstories, and 3 quests all for free.
-It may cost some money to create more after all free creations have been used up.
+It may cost some money to create more after all free generated content have been used up.

 ### Other Elicitation Activities?
     As needed